eldesh/sha2_sml/readme.rst

 SML/NJ
 ----------------------------------------------------------------

-By executing the :code:`test` target, the unit tests will be executed and the results will be displayed.
+To run the unit tests, run the :code:`test` target.

 .. code-block:: sh